tnnandi/biom3_docker/README.md

 - Create necessary directories
 - Set up an example prompt file

-NOTE: The downloading of the container and the weights will be done only ONCE.
+NOTE: The downloading of the container and the weights may take a few minutes, but will be done only ONCE.

 ```bash
 # Download the file to download weights